Spring Fruits And Vegetables: Seasonal Produce Guide

 Green Garlic

 Green garlic is milder and more delicate than mature garlic.
-This springtime gem, rich in allicin, offers anti-inflammatory and antioxidant benefits.
+This springtime gem, rich in allicin, offers anti-inflammatory and antioxidant benefits, according to a Pharmalogolical Research study cited on ScienceDirect.

 Look for firm stalks and a bright green hue for the freshest green garlic.
 It’s perfect for subtle flavoring pesto, stir-fries, and soups.
 Blend it into a green garlic aioli or add to salads for a fresh taste.